kellydx/JavaScript-Linter/README.md

 ## Running the tests

-A step by step series of examples that tell you to run the program using command line
+A step by step series of examples that tell you to run the program using command line This instruction applies for both Windows and MAC OS

 1. First, navigate to the directory contains the java files